By Rachel Pratt

 Working with children is a very busy and demanding job and employees are often questioning what their entitlements are when they come to breaks.

-So, what are early childhood teachers entitled to when it comes to break times?
+So what are early childhood teachers entitled to when it comes to break times and what can you do if you are not getting at least the minimum breaks?

 2. What does this mean for teachers